alexch/codelikethis/public/lessons/javascript/oo_js_creation.md

 > you probably should use public instance variables for a while

-since it will make your code easier to read and more compatible with the rest of your codebase, even if you lose some protection from information leakage
+since it will make your code easier to read and more compatible with the rest of your codebase, even if you lose some protection from data leakage

 # Sidebar: private instance data using closures